chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 > **CAVERN, NOMAD CAMP, TAIL - NIGHT (PRESENT)**

 - Raya collects her items back from each disabled nomad, packing them and readying to leave.
 "You'll be back to normal by sunrise.
-Sorry for the inconvenience."
+Sorry for the… inconvenience."
 	- The nomads try to chase after her, but they are lethargic, zombie-like.

 > **NOMAD CAMP, TAIL**